gva-jjoyce/gva_data/docs/gva.data.writers.md

 writer.append({"server": "files", "error_level": "debug", "message", "power on"})
 ~~~

+# Parameters

+**to_path**: str, optional
+>The path to write the data to, see below for more detailed notes (if not
+>provided %datefolders%/file.jsonl is used)

+**partition_size**: int, optional
+>The maximum size of chunks the data being written is created (the default is
+>16Mb), actual filesizes will be different as this is a maximum and will be
+>a fraction of this size if the data is compressed.

+**schema**: gva.data.validator.Schema, optional
+>An initialized Schema object which will used to test the conformity of the
+>data before it is written.
+If no schema is provided, no validation is
+>performed.

+**compress**: bool, optional
+>Compress partitions as they are written (default is to not compress)

+**use_worker_thread**: bool, optional
+>Use a background helper thread to assist with tasks (default is to use a
+>background thread)

+**idle_timeout_seconds**: int, optional
+>The minimum time to wait before closing a thread when no new writes are
+>made (the default is 30 seconds), this is generally only relevant to
+>streaming systems as batch systems will tend to write continuously.

+**date**: datetime.date, optional
+>The date to use for replacing date format placeholders in the 'to_path'
+>(default is today)

+**writer**: Callable, optional
+>The internal writer used to commit the partition (default is the the
+>google_cloud_storage_writer)

+**project**: str, required for `google_cloud_storage_writer`
+>The name of the GCP project where the data is stored - only used by the
+>`google_cloud_storage_writer`

+# To Path

+The 'to_path' parameter is a string which describes where the data should be
+written to, the path is similar to file and directory paths, with some
+additional notes:

+The 'to_path' parameter should be a filename, when the Write commits it
+adds a zero-padded counter to the filename, and if the 'compressed' parameter
+is True, the file is compressed and '.lzma' is added to the filename.

+For the `google_cloud_storage_writer`, the bucket name is at the start of the
+'to_path' - this aligns to how the paths are shown in the UI.

+The 'to_path' can contain date formatting placeholders, these are replaced
+with the appropriate strings for the date currently in context.

+There are two additional date formatting placeholders, representing common
+exhanges:
+- %date = %Y_%m_%d
+- %datefolders = year_%Y/month_%m/day_%d

-## Partitions
+# Partitions

 The default behaviour of the writer is to create partitions.
+Partitions are
-Partitions are chunks of data upto 16Mb in size,
+chunks of data upto 16Mb in size, partitions are also closed no new records
-partitions are also closed no new records have been appended to the writer for 30 seconds.
+have been appended to the writer for 30 seconds.

 Partitions have four digit suffixes added to filenames.
-Compressed files have _.lzma_ added as an extention.
+Compressed files have
+_.lzma_ added as an extention.
+Writer will replace datetime placeholders,
-Writer will replace datetime placeholders, including macros to covert `%date` to `%Y-%m-%d` and `%datefolders`
+including macros to covert `%date` to `%Y-%m-%d` and `%datefolders` to
-to `year_%Y/month_%m/day_%d`.
+`year_%Y/month_%m/day_%d`.

 For example: